autowarefoundation/autoware/planning/obstacle_avoidance_planner/README.md

   - In this case, we do not care if the remained trajectory is inside or outside the drivable area since generally it is outside the drivable area (especially in a narrow road), but we want to pass a trajectory as long as possible to the latter module.
 - If optimized trajectory is **outside the drivable area**, and the remained trajectory is inside/outside the drivable area,
   - and if the previously generated trajectory **is memorized**,
-    - the output trajectory will be a part of previously generated trajectory, whose end firstly goes outside the drivable area.
+    - the output trajectory will be the previously generated trajectory, where zero velocity is inserted to the point firstly going outside the drivable area.
   - and if the previously generated trajectory **is not memorized**,
-    - the output trajectory will be a part of trajectory just transformed from the behavior path, whose end firstly goes outside the drivable area.
+    - the output trajectory will be a part of trajectory just transformed from the behavior path, where zero velocity is inserted to the point firstly going outside the drivable area.

 Optimization failure is dealt with the same as if the optimized trajectory is outside the drivable area.
 The output trajectory is memorized as a previously generated trajectory for the next cycle.